Dexalot/dexalot-docs/docs/articles/release/README.md

 ### New Trading functions to implement:

-* if your current code base uses addOrder, replace it with [addNewOrder](/contracts/TradePairs.html#addneworder)
+* if your current code base uses `addOrder`, replace it with [addNewOrder](/contracts/TradePairs.html#addneworder)
-* if your current code base uses addLimitOrderList, replace it with [addOrderList](/contracts/TradePairs.html#addorderlist)
+* if your current code base uses `addLimitOrderList`, replace it with [addOrderList](/contracts/TradePairs.html#addorderlist)
-* if your current code base uses cancelReplaceList, replace it with [cancelAddList](/contracts/TradePairs.html#canceladdlist)
+* if your current code base uses `cancelReplaceList`, replace it with [cancelAddList](/contracts/TradePairs.html#canceladdlist)
-* Note: Please use the cancelAddList as much as possible(rather than using addOrderList and then cancelOrderList) to be able to cancel your orders and add new ones in the same block to maintain a healthy orderbook.
+* Note: Please use the `cancelAddList` as much as possible(rather than using `addOrderList` and then `cancelOrderList`) to be able to cancel your orders and add new ones in the same block to maintain a healthy orderbook.

 ### New Trading feature: STP (Self Trade Prevention)